TritonDataCenter/triton/CONTRIBUTING.md

 ## Code

-All changes to Manta project repositories go through code review via a GitHub pull request.
+All changes to Triton project repositories go through code review via a GitHub pull request.

 If you're making a substantial change, you probably want to contact developers